intel-lab-lkp/linux/Documentation/hwmon/oxp-sensors.rst

 Description:
 ------------

-Handheld devices from One Netbook and Aya Neo provide fan readings and fan control through their embedded controllers.
+Handheld devices from OneNetbook and AYANEO provide fan readings and fan control through their embedded controllers.

-Currently only supports AMD boards from One X Player, AOK ZOE, and some Aya Neo devices.
-One X Player Intel boards could be supported if we could figure out the EC registers and values to write to since the EC layout and model is different.
-Aya Neo devices preceding the AIR may not be supportable as the EC model is different and do not appear to have manual control capabilities.
+Currently supports OneXPlayer AMD devices, AOKZOE, AYANEO, and OrangePi handheld devices.
+AYANEO devices preceding the AIR are not be supportable as the EC model is different and do not have manual control capabilities.

 Some models have a toggle for changing the behaviour of the "Turbo/Silent" button of the device.
 It will change the key event that it triggers with